ahnazary/AIPlanner/README.md

 ```
 <br >

 4. The `.ics` file can be added to any calendar application (e.g. Google Calendar, Outlook, etc.) by importing it.
-Below is an example of how the `.ics` file looks like when added to Calendar:
+Below an event after adding the `.ics` file to Outlook calendar:

 <br>